sathvik333/ISVG/Readme.md

 It's a Python-based application that uses the power of OpenAI's CLIP model to find the most relevant images based on your query.
 Whether you're looking for a specific object, person, or even a meme, our application has got you covered!

+## How to run
+just hit
+streamlit run app.py

 ## How does it work?

 It works on 1's and 0's.